-Over the course of the year, the District revised the annual operating budget one time after the June, 2020 adoption.
+Over the course of the year, the District revised the annual operating budget one time after the June, 2022 adoption.
 Amendments were needed due to:

-- Changes were adopted in January 2021 to adjust for additional state/federal funding, staffing adjustments, program adjustments, and anticipated revenue/expenditure changes. - The District's final budget for the General Fund anticipated that expenditures would exceed revenues by \$970. - The District, for the first half of the year, budgeted for and anticipated a deficit for this fiscal year.
-This was due to the projected costs of operating the school at standard in-person expenditure rates.
-However, due to the impact of COVID-19 and the implementation of virtual learning from September 2020 February 2021, the District's expenses were less than initially anticipated.
+- Changes were adopted in January 2023 to adjust for additional state/federal funding, staffing adjustments, program adjustments, and anticipated revenue/expenditure changes. - The original and final budget is presented in the basic financial statements.

+• The District, for the first half of the year, budgeted for and anticipated a surplus for this fiscal year.
+This was due to an increase in federal funding, related primarily to the ESSER III grant.